queenofdowntime/queenofdowntime.github.io/tutorials/git-and-github.md

 	git push origin wip-hello-name
 	```

-1. If you go to your Github repo in your browser now, you'll see that your `master`
+1. If you go to your Github repo in your browser now, you'll see that your `main`
 	branch has no record of your 'wip' commit.
 But, if you click on the `Branch:`
 	dropdown button to the left, and switch to your `wip-hello-name` branch, you
 	should see that this branch has your new experimental changes.